Recent Projects

 Neal J. McKinney, Graduate Research Assistant

-Neal McKinney, M.Ed. (he/him/his) is a doctoral candidate in Educational Studies at The Ohio State University in Columbus, OH.
-His doctoral research agenda broadly centers critical theories on race (e.g., critical race theory, critical whiteness studies) to identify and study racist policies and practices that view students of color as undeserving of an education.
-His current research investigates how education abroad personnel construct narratives of why Black and Latinx students participate in education abroad programs at a lower rate to identify potential patterns of racialized deficit-based thinking in these narratives.
+Neal McKinney, M.Ed. (he/him/his) completed his Ph.D in Educational Studies at The Ohio State University in Columbus, OH.
+His research agenda broadly centers critical theories on race (e.g., critical race theory, critical whiteness studies) to identify and study racist policies and practices that view students of color as undeserving of an education.

 Photo of Hunter V. J. Jones